stevenimpson/stevenimpson.github.io/_posts/2025-01-13-2024-games---the-steven-shortlist.md

 ![](/assets/images/2024games/100xresist.jpg)

 Humanity is all but gone, decimated by an illness that literally makes you cry yourself to death.
 All that remain are a society of women living their life according to a strict dogma.
 1000xRESIST really struck me.
 It’s a game about the things we carry with us and the way we pass things on to the people who are important to us.
-It’s also got some shockingly good looking scenes, composed with a cinematic eye that have lingered in my mind ever since.
+It’s also got some shockingly good looking scenes, composed with a cinematic eye, that have lingered in my mind ever since.
 It’s more visual novel than action game, but every chapter left me with something to marinate on - and that’s my kind of shit.

 ## Crow Country